Tony Rampino

 Anthony J. Rampino (c.
 1939 – 20 December 2010), also known as "Tony Roach", was an American mobster who was affiliated with the Gambino crime family of New York City, and involved in truck hijacking and drug trafficking.

 Biography

-He earned the nickname "Tony Roach" or simply "Roach" because of his vague physical resemblance to the insect, the cockroach, the name assumed a double meaning not too long afterward when Rampino started smoking copious amounts of marijuana.
+Rampino earned the nickname "Tony Roach" or simply "Roach" because of his supposed physical resemblance to the cockroach; the name assumed a double meaning afterward when Rampino started smoking copious amounts of marijuana.
 He was involved in drug trafficking.
-He became a close friend of John Gotti, Angelo Ruggiero, Nicholas Corozzo, Leonard DiMaria and Pavle Stanimirovic.
-Anthony's passion was stickball and being a successful thief.
+He became a close friend of John Gotti, Angelo Ruggiero, Nicholas Corozzo, and Leonard DiMaria.
 He was a cadaverous looking man with huge hands and long arms that seemed to reach down past his knees, and an odd rubbery-looking face.
-He liked to contort his face into all kinds of horrible grimaces in front of a mirror, years of practice allowed him, at a second's notice, to shape his face into something like The Phantom of the Opera.
+He liked to contort his face into all kinds of horrible grimaces in front of a mirror.
+Years of practice allowed him, at a second's notice, to shape his face into something like The Phantom of the Opera.
 He firmly believed that such faces would frighten any enemy.
+Rampino's passions were stickball and being a successful thief.